jclee2044/website-faq-crawler/README.md

 }
 ```

 **Note**: If the domain hasn't been crawled before, the API will automatically crawl the entire website (up to 50 pages) and return `"just_crawled": true`.
+Use `target_language` parameter to override the detected language.